keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2019.md

 Tests and exams will assess how well you have mastered the core material of the class.
 Tests may consist of short to medium-length papers covering assigned topics or term papers covering a breadth of topics.

+### Symposium
+At the end of each semester, students will be given a question for consideration and exploration.
+Having recollected and refined concepts from throughout the semester, they will participate in a discussion amongst peers as they attempt to answer the question.
+Students will be assessed on the basis of their activity in contributing insights and their ability to invite others into the communal pursuit of the true, the good, and the beautiful.

 ### Quality Work Guidelines: